Jylau14/hyb2/README.md

 A ***streamlined*** program for analyzing proximity ligation experiments from mapped files in the SAM format to:
 1. Generate a list of chimeric interactions with their coordinates, sequence, and folding energy,
-2. Plot contact density map of selected genes,
+2. Plot contact density map of selected genes and viewpoint graphs,
 3. Generate intra-/intermolecular RNA structure of any selected regions.

 Additionally, plot differential coverage map between experiments.